Home

 Free shipping and returns

-Shipping costs are a common reason for canceling a purchase.
-Instead, include the costs in the product price and advertise “free shipping.”
+Shipping costs are a common reason for purchase abandonment.
+Instead, include the costs in the product price and advertise "free shipping."
 Psychologically, this has a stronger effect.

-Free return shipping goes one step further and further lowers the inhibition threshold.
-Zalando has perfected this and has thus changed an entire industry.
+Free return shipping goes one step further and lowers the barrier even more.
+Zalando has perfected this and transformed an entire industry.

 Make security certificates visible

-SSL certificates, trusted shops seals or similar security signs belong in the checkout and on the homepage.
-People only buy where they think their data is safe.
+SSL certificates, Trusted Shops seals or similar security signs belong in the checkout and on the homepage.
+People only buy where they feel their data is safe.
 Briefly explain what the seals mean.
-“SSL-encrypted transmission” means less to many customers than “Your data is secure.”
+"SSL-encrypted transmission" means less to many customers than "Your data is secure."

 Explain easy returns